Skip to content

 It is a progressive disease with increasing symptoms.
 Phases of freedom from symptoms as well as intermittent exacerbations are typical.

 After a precise analysis of the degree of arthrosis, your symptoms and your physical requirements, a specific therapy follows.
-Initially, exercise therapy ( Physiotherapy) with supportive anti-inflammatory medication.
-If you have already undergone this, a Infiltration cure (cortisone, hyloronic acid or autologous plasma therapy) can improve your symptoms and mobility.
-Only in the case of life-limiting pain, altered gait pattern or reduced walking distance does the artificial knee joint replacement (endoprosthesis, K-TEP) as a last resort.
+Initially, exercise therapy ( Physiotherapy) in combination with anti-inflammatory medication.
+If you’ve already done this, you can Infiltration cure (cortisone, hyaluronic acid, or autologous plasma therapy) Improve your symptoms and mobility.
+Only when pain becomes debilitating, gait changes, or walking distance is reduced does the artificial knee joint replacement (endoprosthesis, K-TEP) as a last resort.

 The runner's knee